Jun 9, 2026

 }

-}``` async function startResearch() { const query = searchInput.value.trim(); if (!query) return; showLoadingState(); currentMode = "text"; // Abort any existing request if (abortController) { abortController.abort(); } abortController = new AbortController(); try { const response = await fetch("/api/research", { method: "POST", headers: { "Content-Type": "application/json", }, body: JSON.stringify({ query: query, systemPrompt: currentSystemPrompt || undefined, }), signal: abortController.signal, }); if (!response.ok) { throw new Error(`HTTP error! status: ${response.status}`); } const reader = response.body?.getReader(); const decoder = new TextDecoder(); if (!reader) { throw new Error("No response body"); } let buffer = ""; showResults(); // Show results interface when stream starts while (true) { const { done, value } = await reader.read(); if (done) break; buffer += decoder.decode(value, { stream: true }); // Process complete lines const lines = buffer.split("\n"); buffer = lines.pop() || ""; // Keep the last incomplete line in buffer for (const line of lines) { if (line.startsWith("data: ")) { const data = line.slice(6); if (data === "[DONE]") { return; } try { const chunk = JSON.parse(data); handleStreamChunk(chunk); } catch (error) { console.error("Error parsing chunk:", error, data); } } } } } catch (error) { if (error.name === "AbortError") { console.log("Request was aborted"); } else { console.error("Research error:", error); showError(`Research failed: ${error.message}`); } } finally { abortController = null; }} function handleStreamChunk(chunk) { switch (chunk.type) { case "text-delta": if (currentMode === "reasoning") { finalizeCurrentSection(); currentMode = "text"; } appendText(chunk.text || ""); break; case "reasoning-delta": if (currentMode === "text") { finalizeCurrentSection(); currentMode = "reasoning"; } appendReasoning(chunk.text || ""); break; case "tool-call": finalizeCurrentSection(); addToolCall(chunk); break; case "tool-result": addToolResult(chunk); break; case "error": showError(chunk.error?.message); break; case "finish": finalizeCurrentSection(); addFinishIndicator(chunk.finishReason); console.log("Research completed with reason:", chunk.finishReason); break; }}``` ## Styling and Dependencies
+}``` async function startResearch() { const query = searchInput.value.trim(); if (!query) return; showLoadingState(); currentMode = "text"; // Abort any existing request if (abortController) { abortController.abort(); } abortController = new AbortController(); try { const response = await fetch("/api/research", { method: "POST", headers: { "Content-Type": "application/json", }, body: JSON.stringify({ query: query, systemPrompt: currentSystemPrompt || undefined, }), signal: abortController.signal, }); if (!response.ok) { throw new Error(`HTTP error! status: ${response.status}`); } const reader = response.body?.getReader(); const decoder = new TextDecoder(); if (!reader) { throw new Error("No response body"); } let buffer = ""; showResults(); // Show results interface when stream starts while (true) { const { done, value } = await reader.read(); if (done) break; buffer += decoder.decode(value, { stream: true }); // Process complete lines const lines = buffer.split("\n"); buffer = lines.pop() || ""; // Keep the last incomplete line in buffer for (const line of lines) { if (line.startsWith("data: ")) { const data = line.slice(6); if (data === "[DONE]") { return; } try { const chunk = JSON.parse(data); handleStreamChunk(chunk); } catch (error) { console.error("Error parsing chunk:", error, data); } } } } } catch (error) { if (error.name === "AbortError") { console.log("Request was aborted"); } else { console.error("Research error:", error); showError(`Research failed: ${error.message}`); } } finally { abortController = null; }} function handleStreamChunk(chunk) { switch (chunk.type) { case "text-delta": if (currentMode === "reasoning") { finalizeCurrentSection(); currentMode = "text"; } appendText(chunk.text || ""); break; case "reasoning-delta": if (currentMode === "text") { finalizeCurrentSection(); currentMode = "reasoning"; } appendReasoning(chunk.text || ""); break; case "tool-call": finalizeCurrentSection(); addToolCall(chunk); break; case "tool-result": addToolResult(chunk); break; case "error": showError(chunk.error?.message); break; case "finish": finalizeCurrentSection(); addFinishIndicator(chunk.finishReason); console.log("Research completed with reason:", chunk.finishReason); break; }}``` The frontend uses https://cdn.tailwindcss.com[https://cdn.tailwindcss.com](https://cdn.tailwindcss.com/) for styling, which reduces the lines needed for clean design without additional dependencies.
+The implementation uses regular HTML rather than React or other frameworks, making it accessible and easy to understand.

 The complete source files provide essential context for both backend logic and frontend streaming: